ironmansoftware/universal-active-directory/README.md

 ## Usage

 The `ActiveDirectory` module is required.
 All Active Directory commands run under the context of the PowerShell Universal service account.
 You can specify alternate credentials for the dashboard to run as another user.
-This template does not require any licensed features of PowerShell Universal.

 ## Role-Based Access